Installing Pegboard: A Video Guide with The Crafty Organizer

 This step is purely optional and many people like the look of a wooden pegboard.
 But if you’re feeling inspired by The Crafty Organizer and want to customize your board to suit your space, it’s time to get the spray paint out!

 Whether you want your board to blend in with the color of your walls or want to use a contrasting shade, spray-painting your pegboard is a great way to add some personality to your room.

 If your board is originally beige or white, painting it a dark color could also be a great choice – particularly if you’re going to hang it in a workshop or garage and want to disguise signs of dirt, grease, or vehicle fumes.

 Make sure to paint your board a few days before you start arranging your belongings and installing the pegboard, as this will give the paint time to dry.
 If any paint has spilled into the holes of your pegboard, carefully remove this while it’s still wet.
 Dry paint is obviously much harder to remove and could make your holes too small for your hooks.

-However, at PegBoarder we can actually print the pegboard of your dreams and have it shipped out to you at no extra cost.
+However, at PegBoarder we can actually print the custom pegboard of your dreams and have it shipped out to you at no extra cost.

 3. Installing pegboard with furring strips

 The next step is to install your furring strips on your chosen wall.
 Screw them into position, being sure to double check that they are lying straight.

 Depending on the material of your wall, you may want to drill them into studs or wall anchors rather than securing them directly to the structure.
 Make sure to double check that your chosen method of installation is suitable before going ahead.